petrSchreiber/python3-module-rs/README.md

 # python3-module-rs
 Example of Python 3 module written in Rust.

-The code attempts to mirror the [Boost Python example](https://github.com/avast/boost-python-examples/tree/master/boost-python-examples) by Lukáš Kučera.
+The code attempts to cover the same functionality as [Boost Python example](https://github.com/avast/boost-python-examples/tree/master/boost-python-examples) by Lukáš Kučera.

 _Currently work in progress_